Integration of CCREEE in the Caribbean energy decision-making process

 The governance structure is one in which the Centre works closely with the Energy Unit of the CARICOM Secretariat but reports to a Council of Energy Ministers.
 CCREEE matters will be discussed in conjunction with meetings of the CARICOM Council of Economic Development (COTED) on Energy.
 The Council shall, on the basis of recommendations of the Executive Board, provide overall strategic policy guidance.
-It also evaluates the performance of the centre and appoints the Executive Director of the centre.
+It also evaluates the performance of the Centre and appoints the Executive Director of the Centre.

-The Executive Board shall provide oversight for the Centre, which includes the review and approval of the annual work plans and budgets, progress reports and financial statements.
+The Executive Board shall provide oversight for the Centre, which includes the review and approval of annual work plans and budgets, progress reports and financial statements.
 The Board provides recommendations to the Council.

 Cooperation with a wide range of public/private and local/international stakeholders during implementation will maximize the local added value, north–south and south–south technology and know-how transfer to the Caribbean region.
 It also avoids duplication of effort and competition with already existing national energy institutions and companies.
 Finally, the approach maximizes the impact and visibility of the small Centre in the region.